BlaT2512/ScratchSerialExtension/README.md

 to start the node server.

-If you want to know more about how node.js, socket.io, and serialport allows your browser to communicate with  serial devices, check out a simple demo of standalone node server with web client I wrote <a href="https://github.com/amandaghassaei/NodeSerialPortBoilerplate">here</a>.

 I used <a href="https://github.com/LLK/scratchx/wiki#adding-blocks">documentation from the Lifelong Kindergarten Group</a> to set up the Scratch interface for this extension.
 I'm working on a version of this extension that uses Scratch's <a href="https://scratch.mit.edu/info/ext_download/">serial browser plugin</a>, but am still trying to get that up and running.
 The latest version of that code is in the branch "serialplugin".

-I've included a sample Arduino sketch in this repo that listens for incoming serial messages and repeats them to test this Scratch extension.
+There is a sample Arduino sketch in this repo that listens for incoming serial messages and repeats them to test this Scratch extension.

 <br/><br/>